Definition of Cash Ratio

 Conclusion

-So, it can be seen that it is a liquidity measure that helps the creditors to assess the liquidity position of the company.
-However, most investors would prefer less cash on the balance sheet and would want them to invest in business activities to generate higher returns.
+So, it can be seen that it is a liquidity measure that helps the creditors assess the company’s liquidity position.
+However, most investors would prefer less cash on the balance sheet and want them to invest in business activities to generate higher returns.

 Recommended Articles

 This has been a guide to the Cash Ratio formula.
-Here we discuss the introduction, examples, advantages, and disadvantages along with a downloadable excel template.
+We discuss the introduction, examples, advantages, disadvantages, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –